EbrithilNogare/TheSecurityGuideToTheInternet/README.md

 # The Security Guide to the Internet
+CZ translation: Bezpečný průvodce internetem
-An educational game focused on cyber security
+An educational game focused on cybersecurity